DaveRLashley/wwe-match-analysis/README.md

 # wwe-match-analysis (Critical Data Review)
-An analysis of 1000 WWE PLE match outcomes.

-## 🧠 Problem Statement

-This project aimed to analyze match outcomes from WWE Premium Live Events using a dataset of 1,000 match records.
-However, during analysis, data quality issues were discovered that significantly impacted insights and accuracy.
+This project explores the outcomes of 1,000 WWE Premium Live Event (PLE) matches with the goal of identifying trends in wins, losses, title matches, and event frequency.

+## 🔍 Objective

+The original aim was to analyze match history and uncover meaningful patterns.
+However, during the course of the analysis, significant data quality issues emerged — including improbable distributions and inconsistencies — which affected the reliability of insights.

+## 💡 Outcome

+Instead of abandoning the project, the analysis pivots to showcase how to identify and document flawed or synthetic data.
+This serves as both a technical exercise and a demonstration of responsible data interpretation.

 ## 📊 Dataset Source